What is FHO surgery?

-Your veterinarian may recommend activity restriction during the first several days postoperatively.
-If this is the case, confine your dog to a crate or a small room within the house, with only very brief leash-walks outside to eliminate.
-If your dog will tolerate it, you can attempt passive range-of-motion exercises during this period, gently moving the hip forward and backward through its range of motion, but this should not be performed if it causes pain for your dog.
+Your veterinarian may recommend activity restrictions during the first several days after surgery.
+If this is the case, confine your dog to a crate or a small room within the house, with only very brief leash walks outside to eliminate.
+If your dog will tolerate it, you can attempt passive range-of-motion (PROM) exercises during this period, gently moving the hip forward and backward through its range of motion.
+This should not be performed, however, if it causes pain for your dog.

 In the first 30 days after surgery, it is important to avoid rough play or any activity that encourages sudden twists and turns.
 These high-impact motions will slow the healing that is occurring within the joint and muscles.

 Most dogs will show signs of complete recovery approximately six weeks post-operatively.
 At this point, your dog can resume his regular activities.
 Healing may be more rapid in dogs that had normal function up until shortly before the FHO (i.e., in the case of a dog that had a sudden, traumatic injury to the hip) and may be slower in dogs with longstanding, chronic issues (because these chronic issues often lead to muscle atrophy, which takes time to resolve).

 If your dog is not showing significant improvement by six weeks post-operatively, you may want to consider a formal rehabilitation or physical therapy program.
 Ask your veterinarian for recommendations if your dog is still having difficulties at or after six weeks.

 What is the prognosis after FHO surgery?

 Most dogs recover fully after FHO surgery and regain essentially normal function of the affected leg.
 Although the leg may have a slightly decreased range of motion or decreased limb length after surgery, these impacts are typically minimal and do not impact the pet’s quality of life.